Last Updated on 7 February 2023

 - What else is stopping us? (repeat)

-If you end up with a list of answers, your actual problem will be found in these underlying issues.
-Spend energy solving these issues and your original problem should be solved.
+If you have a list of answers, your actual problem will be found in these underlying issues.
+Spend energy solving these issues, and your original problem should be solved.

 The wall is the perspective most of us start with when we begin to work on a problem.